promisegrid/promisegrid/README.md

 PromiseGrid is a consensus-based computing, communications, and governance system.
-It's designed specifically to address the problems of collaborative work and leadership that plague organizations and communities, including non-profits, corporations, and governments.
+It's designed specifically to address the problems of collaborative work and leadership that plague organizations and communities, including non-profits and businesses.

 PromiseGrid is to computation what the Internet is to communication -- the Internet is a decentralized network; PromiseGrid is a